About Exhibition Programme Venues Publication Shop Contact

 It is Essential to be There

-From March 18 – May 7, 2023 the Geoffrey Bawa Trust will host a series of tours, talks, seminars and workshops using the exhibition and website as a starting point to delve into thematic explorations.
+The Geoffrey Bawa Trust will hosted a series of tours, talks, seminars and workshops using the exhibition and website as a starting point to delve into thematic explorations.

 Supported By